gosha1128/hadoop-ubuntu/README.md

 ```
 ./bin/pyspark --master local[2]
 ```
-Enter the following lines of code:
+Enter the following lines of code for computing PI:
 ```
 import sys
 from random import random